grnet/okeanos-LoD/webapp/api-doc/docs/LambdaInstanceDetails.md

 # API - lambda instance details - Description

-Lambda instance details call, given an authentication token through the header x-api-key, will firstly check the validity of the token.
+Lambda instance details call, given an authentication token through the header authentication, will firstly check the validity of the token.
 If the token is invalid, the API will reply with a "401 Unauthorized" code.
 If the token is valid, the API will search for the specified lambda instance.
 If the specified lambda instance does not exist, the API will reply with a "404 Not Found" code.
 If the specified lambda instance exists, the API will reply with the details of it along with a "200 OK" code.
+It is possible to only get the status relevant details or the information relevant details of the lambda instance.
+This can be done by using the "filter" GET parameter with the request.
+The values that this parameter should have are "info" or "status".

 ## Basic Parameters

 Type   | Description
 -------|-----------------
 **Description** | lambda instance details
-**URL**         | /backend/lambda-instances/[uuid]
+**URL**         | /api/lambda-instances/[lambda-instance-id]
 **HTTP Method** | GET
 **Security**    | Basic Authentication